-I may be crazy, but I’d like to think this is purely because she gets more stressed out around my son and she hasn’t quite warmed up to him yet.
+I may be crazy, but I’d like to think this is because she gets more stressed out around my son and she hasn’t quite warmed up to him yet.

 Don’t Let the Unclean Fur Coats Go for Too Long

-It’s important that you do notice your chinchilla coat is clumpier, or the fur seems to be building up with too much oils, that you take action as quickly as possible.
+It’s important that you do notice your chinchilla coat is clumpier, or the fur seems to be building up with too many oils, that you take action as quickly as possible.

 You can run into issues with severe skin irritation and slowly make your chinchilla more prone to other illnesses that can creep in at any time.

 Once you notice an issue, take care of it as quickly as possible, and you will be just fine.

 At the end of the day, it’s apparent and obvious that your chinchilla is going to shed but it’s extremely minimal and nothing to fret over.

 It’s not going to be anything like owning a dog, but you will definitely notice the shedding and dust begin to collect around the areas where your chinchilla’s cage is located if you don’t clean often enough.